Menu

 Jun 12, 2026

-The Vines Foundation boots Uco Valley with trainings
+The Vines Foundation boosts Uco Valley with trainings

 In the heart of the Uco Valley, where Mendoza’s landscape combines vineyards, mountains and hospitality, The Vines Foundation works every day so that tourism growth also translates into real opportunities for the community.

 The Vines Foundation is a catalyst for positive change in the Uco Valley of Mendoza, Argentina.
-Their vision is to see the Uco Valley flourish as a model of sustainable development, where The Vines Foundation’s initiatives serve as a blueprint for community-centric progress.
+Their vision is to see the Uco Valley flourish as a model of sustainable development, where the foundation’s initiatives serve as a blueprint for community-centric progress.
 The foundation is a private, non-profit, non-governmental organization.

-“These maybe small indirect actions, but they also contribute to improve a destination like Tunuyán and the Uco Valley,” Galagher emphasized.
+“These maybe small indirect actions, but they also contribute to improve a world-class destination like Tunuyán and the Uco Valley,” Gallagher emphasized.

 As a next step, The Vines Foundation is planning a Community Center in Vistaflores, Tunuyán to offer their trainings and also bring culture and joy to the community.
 You can read more about this project here.